-For each Key Metric, we also calculate a points value that is used in the calculation of the Key Issue and Theme Scores.
+For each Key Metric, MSCI ESG Research also calculates a points value that is used in the calculation of the Key Issue and Theme Scores.
 The Key Metric Points are converted into a Score Contribution, which is published.

 3.4.2 Controversies and events